Chair of Department/Professor

 Ph.D.
 Ed.D.
 Teachers College, Columbia University, 2018

-Teaching, Creative writing: fiction; stand-up comedy as literature, American humor, the New Testament & American literature.
+Teaching and research interests include creative writing: fiction; stand-up comedy as literature, American humor, the New Testament & American literature.